phpthinktank/blast-orm/README.md

 #### Provider

 The provider is a link between independent data entity and data access.
-The provider is also able to hydrate data to entity object and extract data from entity object
+The provider is also able to hydrate data to entity object and extract data from entity object.

 #### Definition